Course Syllabus

 Due:

-- Existential risk prevention as global priority (N. Bostrom)
+- Existential risk prevention as global priority Links to an external site.
+(N. Bostrom)

-- The overwhelming importance of the far future (N. Beckstead)
+- The overwhelming importance of the far future Links to an external site.
+(N. Beckstead)

 Great Problem: Physical Catastrophe (Apr 15) with Professor Toby Ord, Oxford